-The best time of year is now to fish with winter.
-Plus since there are so many venues for you in Lake County, you don’t have to experience an extremely cold night in the shanty, because ice fishing is right in your backyard.
+Plus, since there are so many venues for you in Lake County, you don’t have to experience an extremely cold night in the shanty, because ice fishing is right in your backyard.

 Finding the right spot is vital as it is nearly impossible to boat during Lake County’s quintessential temperatures.
 Here are some of the perfect areas to find walleye, crappie, trout, pike and other species in Lake County.